Nitty Gritty Dirt Band discography

-Nitty Gritty Dirt Band is an American country rock band.
+Nitty Gritty Dirt Band (NGDB) is an American country rock band.
 The group has existed in various forms since its founding in Long Beach, California, in 1966.
-The band’s membership has had at least a dozen changes over the years, including a period from 1976 to 1981 when the band performed and recorded as the Dirt Band.
+The band's membership has had at least a dozen changes over the years, including a period when the band performed and recorded as the Dirt Band.
 The band is often cited as instrumental to the progression of contemporary country and roots music.

 The band's successes include a cover version of Jerry Jeff Walker's "Mr. Bojangles".
-Albums include 1972's Will the Circle be Unbroken, featuring such traditional country artists as Mother Maybelle Carter, Earl Scruggs, Roy Acuff, Doc Watson, Merle Travis, and Jimmy Martin.
+Albums include 1972's Will the Circle Be Unbroken, featuring such traditional country artists as Mother Maybelle Carter, Earl Scruggs, Roy Acuff, Doc Watson, Merle Travis, and Jimmy Martin.
 A follow-up album based on the same concept, Will the Circle Be Unbroken: Volume Two was released in 1989, was certified gold, won two Grammys, and was named Album of the Year at the Country Music Association Awards.